 New research that has come to light since 1990 has shown that synthetic chemicals can mimic estrogen.
-Read about Chemical Estrogens at the Breast Cancer Fund Here.
+Read about Chemical Estrogens at the Breast Cancer Prevention Partners Here.

 Listen to Suzanne Snedeker, PhD from Cornell University as she explains how common chemicals act like Environmental Estrogens and cause breast cancer.
 If you want to stop breast cysts, avoid Environmental Estrogens and take Natural Progesterone.